I Got My Game Back With

 Professional Basketball Player

 Richard Jefferson is a BT patient and a paid spokesperson of the Alair™ System

 See how BT works to reduce severe asthma attacks

 79% of patients who were treated with BT reported a

-Take the Free Asthma assessment Survey and find out how asthma is impacting your life
+Take the Free Asthma assessment Survey Now

 The Alair™ Bronchial Thermoplasty System is indicated for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long-acting beta-agonists.

 As with any procedure, there are risks, and individual results may vary.
 The most common adverse event of BT is a temporary worsening of respiratory-related symptoms.
 These events typically occur within one day of the BT procedure and usually resolve within a week with standard care.
 There is a small risk (3.4% per procedure) that symptoms may require hospitalization.2